 But break it down.
 Those “big” numbers are an accumulation of “small” individual unit sales.

 And every one of those individual unit sales that make up the total don’t just happen.
 Every product that’s sold online needs to appear on e-Commerce product information management systems, so it can be “sold”.
+It’s that information that populates product pages on the online store.

 And getting products on to these systems is the e-Commerce equivalent of those shitty, low paid, low thanks traditional “sales” jobs we mentioned above.
 It’s online shelf stacking.